-5 Things You Could Be Automating with AdWords Scripts
+5 Things You Could Be Automating With AdWords Scripts

 But over time, these disapproved ads can become annoying because they generate warnings, and generally clutter up the interface.

-And, in some cases, I’ve even see disapproved ads that were several years old cause issues because they were violating a new policy and Google was assuming that since the ad was not removed, it might still be something the advertiser intended to run at a future time, and the whole account got suspended.
+And, in some cases, I’ve even seen disapproved ads that were several years old cause issues because they were violating a new policy and Google was assuming that since the ad was not removed, it might still be something the advertiser intended to run at a future time, and the whole account got suspended.

+This is a particular concern now that Google has a 3-strikes rule for policy violations.

 A Script to Fix Capitalization Error in Ads

-Going a step further than simply removing disapproved ads, you can also write a script to deal with basic disapproval issues, like when an ad is rejected by Google for using excessive capitalization.
+Going a step further than simply removing disapproved ads, you can also install a script to deal with basic disapproval issues, like when an ad is rejected by Google for using excessive capitalization.

-This script looks for disapproved ads and resubmits them with less capitalization.
+This script looks for disapproved ads and resubmits them with proper capitalization.

 Bid management is all about math, statistics, and predictions.
 So it’s no surprise then that letting the machines crunch the numbers is a great automation.